 Understanding Framer's pricing is important for a few reasons.
 First, it can help you make an informed decision about whether or not Framer is the right tool for you.
 Second, it can help you choose the right pricing plan for your needs.
 Third, it can help you save money by taking advantage of discounts and promotions.

-Framer offers four pricing plans: Free, Mini, Basic, and Pro.
+Framer currently offers five pricing tiers: Free, Basic, Pro, Scale, and Enterprise.

 Which one is right for you?